mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 	...
 	MariaDB> START SLAVE;

-Connected or new slave connections are not affected: this *STOP/START* only controls the the connection to the master and the binlog events receiving.
+**Note:**: Already connected slaves or new ones are not affected by *STOP/START SLAVE*.
+These commands only control the MaxScale connection to the master server.

 ### Change the Master server configuration